 This is probably the most popular option and is surprisingly affordable.
 Though, you will have the restraint of being with a large group.
 Ultimately, restricting the amount of time you can explore.
-If you prefer to join an organized tour, you can opt for a My Son Sanctuary Day Tour from Hoi An, My Son Early Morning Tour by Bus, My Son Sanctuary from Hoi An with Thu Bon River Cruise,
+If you prefer to join an organized tour, you can opt for a My Son Sanctuary Day Tour from Hoi An, Explore My Son Sanctuary Half Day Tour, My Son Sanctuary from Hoi An with Thu Bon River Cruise.

 Should you visit My Son?

 Everyone should visit My Son if they are in Hoi An or Da Nang.
 It is a great way to spend half a day learning about the Champa people and Hinduism.
 Though, you should think about what is the best way to get to My Son and explore it; whether that is going solo or taking a tour.
 Depending on your travel style and your true intentions in visiting this amazing site will result in what is the best for you.